 Travel insurance with your credit card

 Some credit cards offer international travel insurance as part of their package.
-Take a look at CommBank’s Gold, Platinum and Diamond credit cards, for example.
+Take a look at CommBank’s Gold, Platinum, Diamond and Ultimate Awards credit cards, for example.
 You, your spouse and your accompanied children can all be covered when travelling if you have one of these cards.
 And cardholders no longer need to spend or pre-pay $1,000 on any of these cards in order to be covered under the policy.

 If you don’t have one of these cards, you can purchase a tailored travel insurance plan instead.
 This can include add-ons that cover you should you be heading off on a more adventurous trip, such as a skiing holiday or cruise.